The Fun New Cat Book for Cat Lovers:

-The first edition of In Defense of Cats! was published online in August 2011 and is available for purchase at Amazon's Kindle Store as a downloadable eBook for your computer, laptop, computer tablet, smartphone or Kindle device.
-The Kindle reading application is free to download and very user-friendly.
+The fully-illustrated version of In Defense of Cats! was published August 2016 and is available for purchase at Amazon's Kindle Store as an eBook for any Kindle device, computer, laptop, computer tablet, or smartphone.
+The Kindle reading application for any device is free to download and very user-friendly.

-* Both also include the free Kindle software application for any computer and a few free complete Kindle books.
+* The free Kindle software application also includes a few free complete Kindle books.
 Try it out, it's really fun and easy technology!

 Inspiration for Writing In Defense of Cats!

-Author Janette Noelle Dean originally wrote the poem on a beautiful day in Los Angeles in response to negative comments about cats that she had heard through the years.
-Her aim with the book is to defend cats and cat behavior with humor by sharing the habits and experiences of domestic cats while showing concern for endangered wild cats as well.
+Author Janette Noelle Dean originally wrote the poem and story on a beautiful day in Los Angeles in response to negative comments about cats that she had heard through the years.
+Her aim with the book is to defend cats and cat behavior with humor by sharing the habits and experiences of domestic cats while showing concern for endangered wild cats and all wildlife.